- Home

 1. Oxford, England

 Oxford is a university city that’s often celebrated for its friendliness.
-In 2021, The Friendship Index poll asked respondents questions about kindness, encouragement, and looking after others, and ranked Oxford as the number one friendliest city in the UK.
+In 2021, the Friendship Index poll asked respondents questions about kindness, encouragement, and looking after others, and ranked Oxford as the number-one friendliest city in the UK.

 2. York, England

 With its fascinating history, winding medieval streets, and Gothic cathedrals, York has long been a popular destination with travellers.
-But, it’s just as popular with residents and has regularly been voted one of the friendliest cities in the UK, and even in the world.
+But, it’s just as popular with residents and has regularly been voted one of the friendliest cities in the UK, and even the world.

 Surveys say locals go out of their way to be friendly and greet strangers with warmth and smiles, whether in shops or on the street.
-The fact that York also has a low crime rate and is consistently ranked as a great place to raise a family means there’s a sense of safety here too, which is no doubt a reason why locals are so welcoming to out-of-towners.
+The fact that York also has a low crime rate and is consistently ranked as a great place to raise a family means there’s a sense of safety here, too, which is no doubt why locals are so welcoming to out-of-towners.

 3. Glasgow, Scotland

 Considering that the city’s slogan is ‘People make Glasgow’, perhaps this shouldn’t come as a surprise, and to many locals, it isn’t.
-Travel writer and Glasgow native Steve King wrote that the city is a place where “complete strangers will talk to you as if you’d been at school together” – and, while they’re generally friendly to everyone, they have a particular affinity with the French!
+Travel writer and Glasgow native Steve King wrote that the city is a place where “complete strangers will talk to you as if you’d been at school together” – and, while they’re generally friendly to everyone, they have a particular affinity with the French.

 Aside from its friendly residents, Glasgow also boasts world-class attractions, a fabulous culinary scene, vibrant neighbourhoods, and an exceptional variety of museums, galleries, and theatres.
-You’ll also have plenty of gorgeous green spaces and botanical gardens to explore – in fact, in Gaelic, Glasgow literally translates to ‘Dear Green Place’.
+You’ll also have plenty of gorgeous green spaces and botanical gardens to explore – in fact, in Gaelic, Glasgow translates to ‘Dear Green Place’.

 4. Liverpool, England